 What is the surgery like?

-During the procedure, your surgeon will cut away unwanted breast tissue and fatty tissue as well as excess skin.
+During the procedure, one of the highly skilled surgeons at Face Center LA will cut away unwanted breast tissue and fatty tissue as well as excess skin.
 This may require repositioning the nipple.
 It may take months for you to fully heal from a breast reduction, but most of the time, our patients can return to work and normal activities after a week or two.